 Low Intensity, Steady State Cardio (Extensive Endurance, Aerobic Capacity)

-While many BJJ practitioners may go perform a long, low-intensity run, it is better to perform low-level BJJ drills in a continuous fashion.
+While many BJJ practitioners may go perform a long, low-intensity run, it is better to perform low-level BJJ circuit drills in a continuous fashion.
 Why?
 Because the adaptations to the heart to be able to pump more blood isn’t the only outcome of aerobic capacity training.

 It also builds the vascular network of capillaries at the muscle level which allows greater oxygen delivery.
 If you solely perform your low-intensity endurance work by running or biking, those capillary networks will predominantly be built throughout the leg musculature.